 Our primary sources of liquidity are cash and cash equivalents, funds from operations and borrowings under our credit facilities.
-As of December 31, 2011, we had a U.S. credit agreement for a \$10 million revolving credit facility with \$8 million outstanding borrowings, a \$10 million uncommitted facility with no outstanding borrowings and foreign credit facilities giving us total borrowing capacity of approximately \$47 million of which approximately \$3 million had been used for import and export guarantees.
+As of December 31, 2012, we had a U.S. credit agreement for a \$10 million revolving credit facility with \$8 million outstanding borrowings, a \$10 million uncommitted facility with no outstanding borrowings and foreign credit facilities giving us total borrowing capacity of approximately \$102 million of which approximately \$1 million had been used for import and export guarantees.
+In addition, as of December 31, 2012, we had an outstanding \$40 million term loan.
 Our primary liquidity requirements have been to meet our inventory and capital expenditure needs and to fund on-going operations.
-For 2011, 2010 and 2009, our working capital was \$317 million, \$289 million, and \$354 million, respectively.
-Our working capital increased in 2011 mainly due to an increase in inventory and prepaid expenses and a decrease in accounts payable, accrued liabilities and income tax payable, partially offset by an increase in cash, accounts receivables and inventories.
+For 2012, 2011 and 2010, our working capital was \$378 million, \$317 million, and \$289 million, respectively.
+Our working capital increased in 2012 primarily due to the increase in cash and cash equivalents, mainly due to a draw down on our \$40 million term loan, and an increase in accounts receivable and inventories, which were partially offset by the increase in accrued liabilities and other current liabilities.
+Our working capital increased in 2011 mainly due to an increase in inventory and prepaid expenses and a decrease in accounts payable, accrued liabilities and income tax payable, partially offset by an increase in lines of credit.
 We expect cash generated by our U.S. and international operations, together with existing cash, cash equivalents, and available credit facilities to be sufficient to cover cash needs for working capital and capital expenditures for at least the next 12 months.